inspiringsource/shellpomodoro/README.md

 If you encounter any issues or have questions, please open an issue on the GitHub repository.

-## Optimization
+## Development History

-This code has been optimized using Grok code.
+This project was initiated using Kiro, which helped establish the initial structure and core functionality of the Pomodoro timer.
+Later, the codebase was optimized and refined using Grok code to improve performance, code quality, and maintainability.